What’s the problem with kids and smartphones?

 * indicates required

-HOME ABOUT THE PROBLEM RESOURCES OUR MISSION JOIN US CONTACT
+HOME ABOUT THE PROBLEM RESOURCES MANIFESTO JOIN US CONTACT

-Smartphone Free Childhood is a restricted fund under the auspices of Prism the Gift Fund, Charity Number 1099682.
+Smartphone Free Childhood Limited is a company limited by guarantee (16041317).
+The Smartphone Free Childhood Charitable Fund is a restricted fund under the auspices of Prism the Gift Fund (Charity Number 1099682).
 PRIVACY POLICY